escherlies/chromium-extension-to-nix-expr/README.md

 ## Limitations

-- Due to Chrome's security restrictions, the extension cannot directly access the chrome://extensions page
+- Due to browser security restrictions, the extension cannot directly access the extensions page
-- For chrome://extensions pages, use the Chrome Web Store page of the extension instead
+- For extensions pages, use the Chrome Web Store page of the extension instead
+- Chrome Web Store pages are protected by the browser, so the extension can only work through the popup interface

 ## Development